vmware-archive/thrust/README.md

 # Changelog

+## Version 0.6

+* Adds `spec_directories` configuration key to `thrust.yml`.
+This allows you to specify from where `rake nof` removes focused specs.

 ## Version 0.5

 ##### Version 0.5 introduced a lot of changes.
 Please see the *Upgrading* section below after installing the update.

 * Removes support for waxsim.
 Specify `ios_sim_path` to use a non-system installed version of ios-sim.

-* Unifies configuration of Cedar Spec Suites and Cedar/iOS/OSX test bundles in thrust.yml (breaking configuration changes)
+* Unifies configuration of Cedar Spec Suites and Cedar/iOS/OSX test bundles in `thrust.yml` (breaking configuration changes)

 * Fixes hardcoded bundle test destination which was broken in Xcode 6+